fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 3: Series and families within STM32
+# Series and families within STM32
 ## Spotlight on STM32L Family
 - **STM32L**: Focuses on low-power consumption for battery-operated devices.
 - **Energy Efficiency**: Ideal for IoT, wearable devices, and portable electronics.